 02 Dec AI adoption: what are the barriers and how can we overcome them?

 The road from AI goal setting, to proof-of-concept, to fully operationalised deployment is a long one.
-It requires investment, leadership support and adapting to new ways of working.
+AI adoption requires investment, leadership support and adapting to new ways of working.
 There are few quick fixes or shortcuts.
-It’s a journey.
+AI and machine learning is a journey.
 We know this because we’re on that journey ourselves.

 As more organisations adopt AI, the benefits are plain for all to see.
 Our proof of concept AI deployment recently saved us a projected £300,000 a year in manufacturing costs.
 We are now applying the data platform that we created to other business challenges.